An interview with myself

 How do I get inspired?

 Nature herself of course with his shine making us see her beauty will always be the best source for our healing and inspiration.
 Other than that I think people in general are inspiring!
 I believe everybody has an interesting story or an important opinion to share based on their own experience.
+My flow becomes better with my passion, my dancing.

 What kind of art do I prefer?
 Simplistic design with defined forms and texture.
 Portraits preferably in black and white.
 Miro and Giacometti.
 Shapes....
 Collages with short messages in combination with painted color.
 Music without lyrics (since I'm surrounded by words) or in Hawaiian, such as smooth lounge and jazz, positive classical and slack key guitar.